+ What is resilience?

 This depends on a variety of factors, including how long they are with us for, the extent to which they engage with the program and you are able to support the program at home, the challenges they are currently experiencing and the impact other influencing factors have on them whilst they are with us, e.g. family circumstances - to name a few!

-That said, many parents tell us that they have seen improvements in their children’s resilience as a result of attending the program.
+Parents tell us that they have seen improvements in their children’s resilience as a result of attending the program.
 This ranges from children talking about their feelings more, to there being fewer meltdowns at home, lower levels of social anxiety and greater comfort stepping up and putting themselves into challenging situations.

 + WHAT ROLE DO YOU SEE PARENTS PLAYING?

-Before attending workshops or 1-1 coaching, we also encourage you to speak to their children about the program, letting them know why they are attending and what they might hope to get out of it.
+Before attending workshops or 1-1 coaching, we also encourage parents to speak to their children about the program, letting them know why they are attending and what they might hope to get out of it.

 + WHY DO YOU RUN SEPARATE WORKSHOPS FOR K-3 AND 3-6?